Mad-Spy/40kHomeBrew/README.md

 [Codex - Fallen Sororitas](https://1d4chan.org/wiki/Codex_-_Fallen_Sororitas)

 ---------------------
-To use these files, first download the 40k data set within Battlescribe.
+To use these files, first download the **40k 8th Edition** data set within Battlescribe.
+You may need to select "Show Archived Repositories" in order to see this data set.

 Next, download the .cat file(s) you want from here.